Probabilistic QoS Metric Forecasting in Delay-Tolerant Networks Using Conditional Diffusion Models on Latent Dynamics: Experimental Evaluation

 Presented in Table~\ref{table:CRPS}, a comprehensive exposition of the continuous ranked probability score (CRPS) reaffirms DiffTCN's preeminence among the four established baseline methods.
 This evaluation emphasizes the adeptness and appropriateness of our proposed approach for probabilistic time series prediction.
 Notably, we postulate that the notable reduction in CRPS is attributed to harnessing the remarkable capabilities inherent in the transformer layers, as introduced in Section~\ref{sec:archtecture}.
 These layers exhibit abilities to capture temporal intricacies and inter-dependencies, thereby fortifying the model's predictive capability concerning forthcoming QoS metrics.
 It is worth highlighting that all results provided in the aforementioned tables are derived from aggregating outcomes from 10 distinct experimental runs.
 This noteworthy facet underscores the robustness and reliability of DiffTCN, as it consistently attains the outcomes displaying the least variability amidst diverse evaluations.

-In Figure~\ref{fig:result}, we provide the histograms (distribution plots) showcasing the inferred samples for Dataset D1 and D2.
-The visual depiction demonstrates the resemblance between the forecast distributions generated by DiffTCN and the actual data distribution, in contrast to the forecast distributions yielded by TimeGrad, the second-ranking method as per Table~\ref{table:CRPS}.
 A discernible trend observed in the figures is the propensity of TimeGrad's forecast distribution to exhibit greater dispersion, indicative of DiffTCN's adeptness in mitigating prediction uncertainty by capturing their distributions more effectively.

 \eat{ We began by contrasting our proposed approach, DiffTCN, with two similar diffusion-based methods, Diffusion and TimeGrad.
 The results of our experiments, shown in Table{\ref{tab:mse}}, outline the mean squared error and mean absolute error outcomes.
 The methods demonstrating superior performance are indicated in bold font.
 Evidently, DiffTCN consistently achieves the highest accuracy across all prediction horizons compared to the baseline models that disregard contextual information.
 In particular, TimeGrad melds the diffusion model with an encoder built upon a recurrent neural network (RNN).
 This observation indicates that the TCN element truly enhances the modeling of a more precise distribution.
 As we thoroughly analyzed in section {\ref{sec:dynamics}}, this advantage stems from the explicit fusion of latent contextual dynamics. } \eat{ Table~\ref{table:CRPS} showcases the outcomes for the continuous ranked probability score (CRPS).
 Among the four baseline methods, DiffTCN stands out with the most favorable CRPS results.
 These findings underline the efficacy and suitability of the proposed approach in the context of time series prediction.
 Additionally, we hypothesize that the reduction in CRPS is attributable to leveraging the remarkable capabilities of the transformer layers introduced in section {\ref{sec:archtecture}}.
 These layers adeptly capture temporal correlations and dependencies, thereby bolstering the predictive ability for future QoS metrics. }